github-aws-runners/terraform-aws-github-runner/README.md

 - Deploy the module using Terraform
 - Install the GitHub App to your organization or repositories and add your repositories to the runner group(s).

-Checkout the provide Terrafom examples in the [examples](./examples) directory for different scenarios.
+Checkout the provided Terraform examples in the [examples](./examples) directory for different scenarios.

 ## Configuration